20LitersAdmin/liters_tracker/README.md

 # LITERS TRACKER
 A custom reporting app for 20 Liters

-* 'Add plan' && 'Add report' buttons on technologies#show?by_sector don't do anything, but should
-- POLICED by current_user.can_create('Report') && current_user.can_create('Plan')

-* technologies#show?by_mou could have 'Add Target' button if it's missing, but these should be buit with each new MOU

-* technologies#index should also have buttons?
-[Add Plan, Add Report, Add Target]
+# CURRENT:
+# Creating/Updating Reports

-* Submitting a report needs to be intuitive for the user -- Each technology independently
+* Submitting a report needs to be intuitive for the user -- Add facilities on the fly
---- Tech.scale == "Family", show villages, Tech.scale == "Community", show facilities
---- Add facilities on the fly
---- SAM3 should have # of people served (for greater accuracy), default to 5 on Report.people_served
+-- SAM3 should have # of people & households served (for greater accuracy), default to 5 on Report.people_served
+  ^ Finish fleshing this out
+-- Handle report record creation in a `.perform_later` job for submission speed, just pass the whole hash through to a method: `batch_update_or_create` on the Report model.

 # More reports:
 * By Geography: